 At every criminal trial the defense has to decide whether or not the defendant should testify.
 Many criminal defense attorneys take the position the defendant should not testify unless it's a must.
 But most juries want to hear the defendant testify.
+For this reason I have a presumption that the defendant testifies.

 EXAMPLES OF OVERCOMING THE PRESUMPTION THE DEFENDANT TESTIFIES